 Support for inverting values in an axis.

 There is support to add multiple panes to a chart.

-Chart provides many customization options for the axis labels, including positioning, placement, label format, and rotation.
+Chart provides many customization options for axis labels, including positioning, placement, label format, and rotation.
 It also has options for avoiding labels overlapping.

 The best possible axis ranges and intervals are calculated automatically based on the given values.
 The ranges can also be further customized using range padding.

-The series template can be customized.
+Series templates can be customized.

 Series combinations can plot different chart types in the same plot area.

 Stacking series can be grouped to a single unit.

 Error bars are used to plot possible errors or uncertainty in data points.

 Axis direction can be mirrored for applications where it is required that the series should be plotted vertically.